AstrobioMike/NASA-GeneLab-working/Metagenomics/Illumina/GL-DPPD-7107.md

 |MetaPhlAn3|`metaphlan --version`|[https://github.com/biobakery/MetaPhlAn/tree/3.0](https://github.com/biobakery/MetaPhlAn/tree/3.0)|
 |Snakemake|`snakemake -v`|[https://snakemake.readthedocs.io/en/stable/](https://snakemake.readthedocs.io/en/stable/)|

->**\*** Exact versions are available along with the processing code for each specific dataset (this is depicted here like this due to how the system may need to be updated regularly).
+>**\*** Exact versions utilized for a given dataset are available along with the processing code for each specific dataset (this is due to how the system may need to be updated regularly).

 ---

 # General processing overview with example code

-> Exact processing code for the review example dataset is in the [Snakefile here](example-output/processing_info/Snakefile).

----

 ## Pre-processing
 ### 1. Raw Data QC